Trainer#

 train (bool) – If

-, the model is trained, otherwise it is evaluated.epoch (int) – current epoch.
+True, the model is trained, otherwise it is evaluated.epoch (int) – current epoch.

 - Returns:

-The logs with the metrics.
+x_net=None) and the logs with the metrics

 - get_samples(iterators, g)[source]#